rust-lang/rust-wiki-backup/Note-Rust-performance-fixes.md

 pcwalton:
 especially when optimization is off, LLVM goes basic-block-by-basic-block in codegen

+pcwalton: oh yeah, we should also see if we can get away with not zeroing out memory when we allocate it

+pcwalton:
+that's like 5% of our performance right there

+pcwalton:
+in some profiles anyway

 ## Memory moves

 If you see large sequences of "mov" instructions, use `call_memmove` or `memzero` in trans, as appropriate.
 This is usually a symptom of code like `Store(bcx, Load(bcx, foo, bar), baz);`, which is *not* an efficient way to move large structural types around.